web3privacy/web3privacy/README.md

 - [Onionclub](https://onionclub.io) - is blockchain based, business & social platform.
 - [Speakeasy](https://alpha.speakeasy.tech) - Speak easily to a group of friends or a global community.
 Talk about what you want.
 Surveillance free.
 Censorship proof.
+- [Speak app](https://speakapp.me) - No phone number.
+No email address.
+Speakapp is a simple, and secure web3 messenger.

 ## Browser
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/Browser.png?raw=true)